 What topics does the training cover?

-This training program includes sexual violence prevention as well as hate bias training for all UMBC students.
+This training program includes sexual violence prevention as well as hate bias training for all UMBC students and employees.

 What policies are covered in this training?